 If invited to such an interview, you have a lot to consider in addition to just the expected job-related questions.
 Do you know proper table etiquette?
 Which entrée should you order?
 Have one drink to appear sociable or none at all?
 For more insight, I suggest reading a few articles on this topic such as these found on Monster and TheBalanceCareers.

 Wait a minute.
-Isn’t there some overlap in these interview types?
-No one type name alone seems to fit every possibility.
+Isn’t there some overlap in these interview formats?
+No one format name alone seems to fit every possibility.
 At first, it may seem so.
-But, remember the definition of type offered earlier permits combinations to clarify the number of interviewers encountered and/or the method or sequence of meeting with them.
+But, remember the definition offered earlier permits combinations to clarify the number of interviewers encountered and/or the method or sequence of meeting with them.
 Consider the two following examples and how they accurately describe the interview:

 - Face-to-face single interviewer